1

 Objection: “This plan is anti-military and disrespects troops who protect us.”

 Response: This supports soldiers by attacking budgetary waste that fails them.
 When trillions are unaccounted for, that’s money not buying better equipment or support for troops.
-This redirects a fraction of that waste to protect soldiers and their families from threats far more likely to harm them: pandemics and chronic disease.
+This redirects a fraction of that waste to protect soldiers and their families from threats statistically more likely to harm them: pandemics and chronic disease.

 “This Violates Election Law”